jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 When in a transient, composite world we see ourselves for what we really are — ever-changing bundles of the same — we recognize that all identity is fallacy, unbox ourselves from illusions of self, and flow with the swirl.

+By releasing ourselves from the distorting gravity of self, we see that we are just like everything else, and not more important than anything else: _everything_ in reality becomes our concern, not just the illusory self’s small, warped part of it.

 ## How can we apply anātman to everyday life?

 <span class="big-letter">T</span>he Buddhist picture of the world is very far from convention: everything is impermanent, everything is composite, and the self does not really exist.

 When going about our days, we probably don’t have these truths at the forefront of our minds.
 We might agree with them in quiet moments of reflection, but if we’re eating cereal, or thanking a colleague, we’re probably not thinking ‘life is transient and the self is an illusion.’

-Instead, when we are commuting or out with friends or at work, viewing the world through the lens of self, desire, and attachment may come back and play a central role.
+Instead, when we are commuting or out with friends, viewing the world through the lens of self, desire, and attachment may come back and play a central role.

 So, how practical is the Buddhist teaching of no-self for eradicating suffering, really?
 How can it help us deal with stress at work?
 Frustration with politics?
 Difficult relationships?